albertz/commandergenius/readme.txt

 The game enforces horizontal screen orientation, you may slide-open your keyboard if you have it and use it for additional keys - the device will just keep current screen orientation.
-Recent Android phone models like HTC Evo have no keyboard at all, on-screen keyboard built into libSDL is available for such devices - it has joystick (which can be configured as arrow buttons or analog joystick), and 6 configurable keys, full text input is toggled with 7-th key.
+Recent Android phone models like HTC Evo have no keyboard at all, on-screen keyboard built into SDL is available for such devices - it has joystick (which can be configured as arrow buttons or analog joystick), and 6 configurable keys, full text input is toggled with 7-th key.
 Both user and application may redefine button layout and returned keycodes, and also toggle full text input - see SDL_screenkeyboard.h.